TypeScriptADK-TS

 const atpTools = await atpToolset.getTools();

-const customTools = await customToolset.getTools();
+const braveTools = await braveSearchToolset.getTools();

-const allTools = [...atpTools, ...customTools];
+const allTools = [...atpTools, ...braveTools];

 // Create agent with combined tools

-const { runner } = await AgentBuilder.create("mixed_mcp_assistant")
+const { runner } = await AgentBuilder.create("mixed_assistant_agent")

 .withModel("gemini-2.5-flash")

-.withDescription("An assistant with mixed MCP server capabilities")
+.withDescription("An assistant with blockchain and web search capabilities")

 .withTools(...allTools)